Liam Mandeville: Career

 Mandeville made his first team debut for Doncaster Rovers on 3 April 2015, coming on as a second-half substitute for Jonson Clarke-Harris in a home League One match against Bradford City at the Keepmoat Stadium.
 In November 2015, he joined Northern Premier League Premier Division side Whitby Town on a one-month loan deal.
 Mandeville scored his first professional goal for Doncaster Rovers in a 2–1 defeat to Walsall at the Keepmoat Stadium.

 Mandeville scored his first goal of the season in an EFL Cup game against Nottingham Forest which Rovers went onto lose 2–1.
 On 8 October 2016 Andy Williams was injured in a game v Barnet which gave Mandeville a chance in the first team.
 He started his goal scoring form with a goal against Oldham in the FA Cup which Rovers lost 2–1 again.
 Mandeville inspired Rovers to come from 1–0 behind to defeat Exeter 3–1.
 He got a goal and assist which led him to start against Hartlepool and he scored the winner in this game.
 He scored 2 more against Leyton Orient and another against Stevenage.
 Mandeville missed a late penalty against Plymouth in a 2–0 defeat.
 Plymouth's goalkeeper Luke McCormick mocked him which led to captain James Coppinger being sent off in the aftermath.
 He then scored from a free kick to earn Doncaster a win against Grimsby Town.
 This capped off the week that Mandeville won the EFL young player of the month.

 On 31 January 2018, he joined League Two club Colchester United on loan until the end of the 2017–18 season.
 He made his Colchester debut from the bench on 10 February in their 1–1 draw at Carlisle United.

 He was released by Doncaster at the end of the 2018–19 season.

 On 5 June 2019, Mandeville signed a two-year contract with Chesterfield.
 In October 2022, he signed a new contract with Chesterfield until the summer of 2024.
 In the 2022–23 season, Mandeville won the club's Player of the Year award having contributed 9 goals and 14 assists to the side.
 In the play-offs, Mandeville added to this tally by scoring the winner for Chesterfield in the semi-final tie against Bromley, scoring in extra time.
 In the play-off final, Mandeville started for Chesterfield against Notts County at Wembley Stadium.
 However, the Spireites lost on penalties.
 During the 2023–24 season, Chesterfield were promoted to the EFL as champions and he was named in the division's Team of the Year for his contributions.
 Mandeville showed his versatility by playing at right full back as well as his more usual attacking midfield and forward roles throughout the season.
+He was named Player of the Year for a second time for the 2025–26 season.